yashsinha1611/sfdocs_Build_AI/docs/Log_management/feature_extraction.md

 1. **Search String**

    This is a search string and is used to filter logs on the basis of simple search strings.
 It is single or a combination of strings enclosed in double inverted commas.
-Multiple strings can be combined in an  `AND` operation using `&&`.

    Examples